 Medium

 The diaphragm is a dome-shaped silicon cup that has a flexible rim.
 The diaphragm is a female barrier device used with spermicide to help prevent pregnancy.
 Diaphragms are available by prescription only.
-The Caya diaphragm has essentially replaced earlier dome-shaped fitted diaphragms in the U.S. although dome-shaped fitted diaphragms are still available through Cooper Surgical.

 Consider emergency contraception (Day After Pill) if the diaphragm is dislodged during sex or less than 6 hours after sex.
 Your medical provider can provide you with emergency contraception or you can buy it over the counter.

-They are designed to be used with spermicide with every use.
-It can be 70-88% effective when used correctly.
 Do not use this method if you are HIV-positive or have sex with HIV-positive partners.
-Discuss your risk factors for getting HIV with your medical provider before starting a diaphragm for birth control.
+Discuss your risk factors for acquiring HIV with your medical provider before starting a diaphragm for birth control.
+Caya Diaphragm is not recommended in the immediate (6 week) postpartum period.
+Talk to your medical provider if you have had a recent childbirth.

 • Reusable